 Bipolar disorder causes a range of symptoms that can be distressing and disruptive to your life.
 It was formerly known as manic-depressive illness.
 It’s a chronic condition that affects the brain.

 The manic highs and depressive lows give the condition its name.
 There’s currently no known cure.
 People with the disorder can thrive with proper medication and treatment.
 There is also no single known cause of bipolar disorder, but there are certain risk factors.

 The average age of onset for bipolar disorder is 25, according to the National Institute of Mental Health.
 Men and women seem to be affected equally.
 Symptoms usually occur in older teenagers or young adults.
 It’s possible for the condition to develop at older ages.

 Symptoms of bipolar disorder include high moods (mania) and low moods (depression) that can vary in intensity and length.
-Sometimes psychosis can be involved.
-This is when the person sees or hears things that are not there, or has delusions of grandeur (i.e., thinking they are the President).
+Sometimes psychosis is involved.
+This is when the person sees or hears things that are not there, or has delusional thoughts.
+For instance, a person may develop delusions of grandeur (such as believing they are the president when they are not).